 🎫 Free

-This attraction invites visitors on a historical walk between the region of the former Várzea do Carmo (where the Solar da Marquesa de Santos is located) and the former district of Glória, now known as Liberdade.
+The attraction invites the public to take a historical walk between the region of the former Várzea do Carmo (where the Solar da Marquesa de Santos is located) and the former district of Glória, now Liberdade.
 Participants explore the different memories of the region, discussing the presence of the black population and the old colonial sociability that still resonates today.
 An excellent choice to learn about the historical roots of the city center on this anniversary of São Paulo!

 🎫 Free | Admission on a first-come, first-served basis, with a limit of 20 people

-❗ Light clothing and a water bottle are recommended
+❗ Light clothing and a bottle of water are recommended

 How about going out dancing on São Paulo’s anniversary?
-On January 25, Solar da Marquesa de Santos will welcome all the energy of Flash Black dance moves, celebrating the Black Ball as a form of resistance for black identity in the outskirts of São Paulo.
-Participants will receive a practical introduction to the dance and reflections on black memory in the city’s culture.
+On January 25, Solar da Marquesa de Santos welcomes all the energy of Flash Black dance steps, celebrating the Baile Black as a form of resistance for black identityin the suburbs of São Paulo.
+Participants will receive apractical introduction to the dance and reflections on black memory in the city’s culture.

 The Municipal Historical Archive opens its doors for a guided tour that explores the creation and expansion of São Paulo through rare documents and the architecture of its 1920 building.
-Visitors will have the chance to see restricted areas of the historic building in a true journey through time.
+Visitors will have the chance to visit restricted areas of the historic building on a true journey through time.

 🎫 Free, with advance ticket pickup on the official website